vert1c4l/quiz_writeups/TiberianOrder_OnTheWire.md

 **Task:** Given the following [PCAP](https://tiberianorder.com/wp-content/contracts/items/on-the-wire.zip), find the unusual way that a coorupt politician has been communicating with their handlers.

 **Initial Observations:**  Given the name of the contract and the image of a shark (whom I've lovingly named Bruce in honor of the movie *Jaws*), it is highly likely that this will be a network forensics challenge.
-The packet capture file provided by The Order confirms this.
+The packet capture (or pcap, for short) file provided by The Order confirms this.

 ---

 # Step 1 - Wading the Waters

 After unzipping the file provided with the challenge, I open the pcap file with [Wireshark](https://www.wireshark.org/).
-As stated on their site, *a network protocol analyzer.
+As stated on their site, *Wireshark is a network protocol analyzer.
 It lets you capture and interactively browse the traffic running on a computer network.*

 The on-the-wire.pcapng file has captured 18943 packets, so this will be like trying to find a needle in a stack of nails.
 But every investigation has to start somewhere, so I start by looking at the Hyper Text Transfer Protocol Traffic (HTTP).